nRF24/CircuitPython_nRF24L01/docs/network_docs/mesh_api.rst

     Calling this function on a Linux device (like the Raspberry Pi) will save the `dhcp_dict` to a JSON file located in the program's working directory.

-    :param str filename: The name of the json file to be used.
+    :param filename: The name of the json file to be used.
 This value should include a file extension (like ".json" or ".txt").
-    :param bool as_bin: Set this parameter to `True` to save the DHCP list to a binary text file.
+    :param as_bin: Set this parameter to `True` to save the DHCP list to a binary text file.
         Defaults to `False` which saves the DHCP list as JSON syntax.

     .. versionchanged:: 2.1.1